dotnet/fsharp/README.md

 ## Code of Conduct

-This project has adopts the [Contributor Covenant](http://contributor-covenant.org/) code of conduct to clarify expected behavior in our community.
+This project has adopted the [Contributor Covenant](http://contributor-covenant.org/) code of conduct to clarify expected behavior in our community.
 You can read it at [CODE_OF_CONDUCT](CODE_OF_CONDUCT.md).

 ## Get In Touch